aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 EOF
 :::

 For Some of the addons, we prefer to rely on EKS Pod Identity, instead of IRSA.
-Has the EKS blueprints Addons, did not yet implement the Pod Identity, we deactivate it to use the EKS pod identity module instead:
+As the EKS blueprints Addons, have not yet implemented the Pod Identity, we deactivate it to use the EKS pod identity module instead:

 ```bash
 cp $BASE_DIR/solution/hub/pod-identity.tf /home/ec2-user/environment/hub